Claims on decks?

 - Avoid grinding on rough surfaces

-- Limit the amount of fly outs you take
+- Limit the number of fly outs you take

 - Never throw your scooter!